chrisfcarroll/Consoleable/README.md

 ### Adding (to a) Solution

-If you use the template in an empty directory, then
+If you use the template in an empty directory, then e.g.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-dotnet new sln && dotnet sln add Relay Relay.Specx && dotnet test
+dotnet new sln && dotnet sln add Consoleable Consoleable.Specx && dotnet test
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 will create a new solution, add project and tests, and run the tests